LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version TBD
+*Released*: TBD
+* Fix for Sample Manager QueryGridModel use case that passes in undefined as baseFilters
+    - make sure baseFilters is defined before doing a concat with the rest of the filters

 ### version 0.31.1
 *Released*: 27 February 2020
 * Issue 39813: Metadata settings in new Designer don't align with old Designer